jparson2/ges7722016/README.md

 # ges7722016
-This is my GitHub Repository for Class 772 for Spring 2016.
+This is my GitHub Repository for Class 772 for Spring 2016 for Homework 5.

+This is intended for leaflet

+• three countries in Europe and three in America

+• countries in Europe colored in blue

+• countries in America colored in red

+• popups including both name and population of the country